andrewsleigh/fab-slider/docs/_posts/2019-04-30-making-v1-testing-motor.md

 ![]({{site.baseurl}}/assets/IMG_1694.jpg)

-## Mapping my pins to those on the [Big Easy Driver stepper motor driver](http://www.schmalzhaus.com/BigEasyDriver/index.html).

-SparkFun’s Big Easy Driver (based on the same chip) has some nice documentation, so I wanted to use that to start experimenting with my motor.
+SparkFun’s [Big Easy Driver stepper motor driver](http://www.schmalzhaus.com/BigEasyDriver/index.html)(based on the same chip) has some nice documentation, so I wanted to use that to start experimenting with my motor.
 However the header pin arrangement and labelling on their board is slightly different, so I had to map one to the other.
 It was mostly pretty easy, except for the voltage pins (VDD and VMOT).
 So I had to do some digging on those:

 The BigEasyDriver has a pin labelled M+:
 > M+ : This is the power input to the Easy Driver.
 Connect this to the positive power supply lead.
 This should be a 6V to 30V, 3A (or more) power supply that is clean (low ripple).